BasicWolf/archived-kaylee/doc/src/basics.rst

 Controllers
 -----------
 A controller is an object which stands between the outer Kaylee interface and a project.
-A controller keeps the track of subscribed nodes, decides what kind of task every node will recieve and how the results are collected.
+A controller keeps the track of the subscribed nodes, decides what kind of task every node will recieve and how the results are collected.

 Why do we need controllers at all?
 Why not communicate directly with the